Fuzzy Anti-norm and Fuzzy $\alpha$-anti-convergence: Introduction

 \section{Introduction}

-The theory of fuzzy sets was first introduce by Zadeh\cite{zadeh} in 1965.
-Thereafter the concept of fuzzy norm was introduced by Katsaras \cite{Katsaras} in 1984.
+During the last few years there is a growing interest in the extension of fuzzy set theory which is a useful tool to describe the situation in which data are imprecise or vague or uncertain.
+Fuzzy set theory handle the situation by attributing a degree of membership to which a certain object belongs to a set.
+It has a wide range of application in the field of population dynamics \cite{Barros LC}, chaos control \cite{Fradkov}, computer programming \cite{Giles}, medicine \cite{Barro} etc. \\ The concept of fuzzy set theory was first introduce by Zadeh\cite{zadeh} in 1965 and thereafter, the concept of fuzzy set theory applied on different branches of pure and applied mathematics in different ways by several authors.
+The concept of fuzzy norm was introduced by Katsaras \cite{Katsaras} in 1984.
 In 1992, Felbin\cite{Felbin1} introduced the idea of fuzzy norm on a linear space.
 Cheng-Moderson \cite{Shih-chuan} introduced another idea of fuzzy norm on a linear space whose associated metric is same as the associated metric of Kramosil-Michalek \cite{Kramosil}.
-Bag and Samanta\cite{Bag1} modified the definition of fuzzy norm of Cheng-Moderson\cite{Shih-chuan} and then studied different properties of fuzzy normed linear space.. \\\\ In this paper, the definition of fuzzy anti-norm on a linear space introduced by Jebril and Samanta\cite{Samanta1}, has been modified and then the Riesz lemma and a few important properties of finite dimensional fuzzy anti-normed linear space has been established.
-We define fuzzy $\alpha$-anti-convergence, fuzzy $\alpha$-anti-cauchy sequence, fuzzy $\alpha$-anti-completeness and relations among them are studied.
+In 2003, Bag and Samanta \cite{Bag} modified the definition of fuzzy norm of Cheng-Moderson \cite{Shih-chuan} and established the concept of continuity and boundednes of a linear operator with respect to their fuzzy norm in \cite{Bag1}.\\ Later on Jebril and Samanta \cite{Samanta1} introduced the concept of fuzzy anti-norm on a linear space depending on the idea of fuzzy anti norm was introduced by Bag and Samanta \cite{Bag2}.
+The motivation of introducing fuzzy anti-norm is to study fuzzy set theory with respect to the non-membership function.
+It is useful in the process of decision making.\\ In this paper we generalize the definition of fuzzy anti-norm on a linear space.
+Later on we prove Riesz lemma and some important properties of finite dimensional fuzzy anti-normed linear space.
+Also, We define fuzzy $\alpha$-anti-convergence, fuzzy $\alpha$-anti-Cauchy sequence, fuzzy $\alpha$-anti-completeness and study the relation among them.